Belmond Sanctuary Lodge

 Belmond owned hotel with good facilities, comfortable rooms and attentive service

 Beat the early morning crowds and enter the ruins on the dot they open - try and get there before the Aguas Calientes shuttles start arriving

-The Sanctuary Lodge, run by the prestigious Belmond group (formerly Orient Express Hotels) and a member of the Leading Hotels of the World, is just steps from the entrance to the Inca ruins at Machu Picchu, one of the world’s most important heritage sites and Huayna Picchu mountain.
+Run by the prestigious Belmond group (formerly Orient Express Hotels) and a member of the Leading Hotels of the World, Belmond Sanctuary Lodge is just steps from the entrance to the Inca ruins at Machu Picchu, one of the world’s most important heritage sites and Huayna Picchu mountain.
 The hotel’s privileged location allows guests to enjoy magical sunrises and sunsets in relative solitude at the ruins before and after the majority of other visitors have arrived or departed.

-The Machu Picchu Sanctuary Lodge offers 29 rooms and two suites, 12 of which have breathtaking views of the surrounding mountains.
+The Belmond Sanctuary Lodge at Machu Picchu offers 29 rooms and two suites, 12 of which have breathtaking views of the surrounding mountains.
 For relaxing there is an interior garden with a variety of flowers and orchids and stunning panoramic views.
 The Tampu restaurant, exclusive to hotel guests, features stylish Andean decoration and stonework and offers mouthwatering Peruvian cuisine.
-Tinkuy restaurant offerss a delicous daily buffet lunch and the Tampu bar serves refreshing drinks throughout the day and evening.
+Tinkuy restaurant offers a delicious daily buffet lunch and the Tampu bar serves refreshing drinks throughout the day and evening.